rithikg24/GAN-mnist/README.md

-#GAN-mnist
+# GAN-mnist

-The generated imgaes using GAN are in the Output folder.
+The generated images using GAN are in the Output folder.